 CONGRESSIONAL BILL COVERING IC MISCLASSIFICATION IN THE CONSTRUCTION INDUSTRY INTRODUCED IN THE HOUSE.
 Representative Thomas MacArthur (R-NJ) introduced in April a bill (HR 5008), which was published in May, entitled “Clarify Workers Misclassification in the Construction Industry Act.”
 The bill, which has 11 co-sponsors from both political parties, seeks to direct the Secretary of the Treasury to improve tax compliance in the construction industry, including clarifying the employments status of service providers in that industry.
 The bill is based on the legislative understand that while IC misclassification takes place at construction projects involving military bases, hospitals, universities, convention centers, and major hotels in order to avoid tax withholding and other employer responsibilities, the IRS is barred from issuing rules or guidance to reclassify these workers by virtue of the “safe harbor” provisions in section 530 of the Revenue Act of 1978.
 The bill states that its legislative purpose would be to increase efforts to identify and reduce misclassification, to prosecute tax evasion in the construction industry, and provide the Secretary of the Treasury the resources necessary to accomplish these objectives.
 The ultimate goal would be to ensure that legitimate construction contractors would no longer be unable to compete with contractors who avoid employment and income taxes through IC misclassification, which purportedly creates competitive pressure on other contractors to misclassify employees as well to remain competitive.
 The bill recites that, according to the Internal Revenue Service, a dollar spent on tax enforcement typically yields an additional six dollars in revenue to the Treasury.

-NEW FEDERAL TRADE SECRETS LAW APPLIES TO INDEPENDENT CONTRACTORS AND REQUIRES A WHISTLEBLOWER NOTICE TO IC’S. As discussed more fully in our blog post of May 11, 2016, President Obama signed into law the Defend Trade Secrets Act (“DTSA”) on that day in an effort to curtail trade secret theft by foreign and domestic interests in the form of economic espionage.
+NEW FEDERAL TRADE SECRETS LAW APPLIES TO INDEPENDENT CONTRACTORS AND REQUIRES A WHISTLEBLOWER NOTICE TO IC’S. As discussed more fully in my blog post of May 11, 2016, President Obama signed into law the Defend Trade Secrets Act (“DTSA”) on that day in an effort to curtail trade secret theft by foreign and domestic interests in the form of economic espionage.
 DTSA protection covers trade secrets that are related to a product or service used or intended to be used in interstate or foreign commerce.
 Prior to passage of the DTSA, U.S. companies could seek relief under state laws for theft of trade secret and confidential information by employees or ICs; now this new law provides a federal remedy for trade secret misappropriation, including exemplary (double) and attorneys’ fees.
 However, those two remedies are only available when certain whistleblower notice requirements are communicated in writing to ICs and employees.
 Specifically, employers must include a special form of whistleblower notice in a new or updated employment or IC agreement or employee manual if the employer wishes to retain the right to recover its legal fees and exemplary damages against ICs or employees who allegedly misappropriated the company’s trade secrets.

 Administrative and Regulatory Initiatives (1 item)